ryangwsimmons/WinSpotlightKDE/README.md

 This project is specifically for Linux systems using systemd, running KDE and using SDDM as the display manager, such as Kubuntu and Manjaro KDE.
 However, with a little work, it could easily be modified to work with other desktop environments or display managers, or with an alternative to systemd timers such as cron.

+Thank you to [ORelio](https://github.com/ORelio/Spotlight-Downloader) on GitHub for their documentation on how the Spotlight API works.
+Without it, this project would have been significantly harder to finish.

 ## Dependencies
 - Bash (may work with other shells, but this has not been tested)
 - [cURL](https://curl.haxx.se/) (for sending an http request to the Spotlight API)